Fish and Wildlife Service asking for public input on cormorant management

 The Service will hold public scoping meetings in the form of multiple webinars in February 2020.

-More information about the rulemaking process, cormorants and meetings, including how to register, will be posted online at www.fws.gov/birds/management/managed -species/double-crested -cormorants.php.
+More information about the rulemaking process, cormorants and meetings, including how to register, will be posted online at https://www.fws.gov/birds/management/managed-species/double-crested -cormorants.php.

 (0) comments